This easy chicken schnitzel recipe transforms chicken breasts into crispy, golden perfection in just 15 minutes!

 • Season the chicken well first before dredging.
 Many recipes have you mixing the spices or seasonings with the flour.
 I’ve found that seasoning the chicken directly first gives me more flavor.

 • Heat the oil well.
 The oil needs to be hot enough (it should be shimmering but not smoking) so that the chicken will cook well and crisp up.
 If the oil is not hot enough, the chicken will absorb too much oil and give you soggy, oily schnitzel.
-I use quality extra virgin olive oil, which has a high enough smoke point to fry the schnitzel.
-You can use another healthy frying oil of your choice.

-What to serve with chicken schnitzel
+What to Serve with Chicken Schnitzel

 Browse all Mediterranean recipes.